How to stream Logic Pro X over Zoom

 We’ve compiled some common methods that creative teams use to stream video editing programs like Logic Pro X over Zoom and examined how functional they are for professional producers and mixers.

-There are three main solutions that allow you to stream your Logic Pro X workspace over Zoom.
+There are a few main solutions that allow you to stream your Logic Pro X workspace, some involving Zoom.
 Most of them will require at least one additional piece of software, and some require other hardware as well.
+But first, let's start with an alternative.

 Create together remotely, in real time